wonjongg/nvidia-smi-plus/README.md

 - an **execution command** instead of a process name
 - a colored output for better readability

-**Notes:** why do you want to check docker container name instead of username?
+**Notes:** why do you want to check docker container name instead of an username?

 If nvidia-docker users do not specify their username when executing their docker containers, usernames of processes are always 'root' by default.
 So, the username information isn't informative.
 Instead, I visualize a nvidia-docker container name to check who is running a process.